FusionAuth/fusionauth-site/site/_posts/2020-11-19-fusionauth-and-iot-devices.md

 In order not to get distracted while building something awesome, we didn't want to implement front-end aspects of the authorization flow, which can be pretty complex taking different authentication flows into account.
 FusionAuth's theming system gave us enough flexibility to tailor the provided authorization flows to our needs.

 Another aspect worth mentioning is user migration.
 Our current system incorporates a custom password hashing scheme.
 By making use of the [password hashing plugin development tutorial](/docs/v1/tech/plugins/password-encryptors/), it was not an issue to implement our custom scheme, even for a developer with no experience in Java.
 To eventually get rid of the custom scheme we are enabling password rehashing on the login event.

+> ...I've seen that the dev team is pretty responsive to users' feedback

 **Dan:** Can you talk a bit more about the Google Assistant/Alexa integrations?
 Have those been built out, or are they on the roadmap?
 If the former, any interesting challenges encountered?